Mo3: a Modular Mobility Model for future generation mobile wireless networks: Performance evaluation

 where $v_{leader}$ is the current speed of the group leader.
 The corresponding maximum speed, for low values of $\Delta t$, can be approximated by:

-For example, when $d_{max}=10\, m$ and $\Delta t = 0.1\, s$, one has $v \le 200\,m/s$, independently of the maximum speed allowed for group leaders.\\ Figure \ref{fig:RPGM_speed_violations} highlights that the adoption of a large $\Delta t$ mitigates the issue; this result comes, however, at the price of a lower accuracy in mobility modeling.
-Note in fact that in RPGM the position of standard nodes is only known at position update epochs, and cannot be derived according to eq. (\ref{eq:position_inter_update}), since no speed vector is defined for standard nodes.\\ A similar trend can be observed for the upper bound on rotation speed.
-In this case as well the MoMo model always meets the bound and shows no violations independently of $D_c$ and $\Delta t$.
-Figures \ref{fig:RPGM_rotation_violations} and \ref{fig:RVGM_rotation_violations} present the percentage of rotation speed violations for RPGM and RVGM, respectively.
+For example, when $d_{max}=10\, m$ and $\Delta t = 0.1\, s$, one has $v \le 200\,m/s$, independently of the maximum speed allowed for group leaders.\\ Figure \ref{fig:RPGM_speed_violations} highlights that the adoption of a large $\Delta t$ mitigates the issue; this result comes, however, at the price of a lower accuracy in mobility modeling since, as already said, in RPGM the position of standard nodes is only known at position update times.\\ The analysis of $P_{\gamma}^{out}$ reveals a similar trend: in this case as well the Mo\textsuperscript{3} model always meets the bound for all combinations of $D_c$ and $\Delta t$, while is this is not the case for RPGM and RVGM, as expected.
+Figure \ref{fig:RPGM_RVGM_rotation_violations} presents $P_{\gamma}^{out}$ as a function of $\Delta t$ for RPGM, for all values of $d_{max}$ in $S_d$, and for RVGM.
+For both RPGM and RVGM $P_{\gamma}^{out}$ drops eventually to zero when $\Delta t$ is large enough to allow a full rotation between two updates without causing a rotation speed violation, as shown in Figure \ref{fig:RPGM_RVGM_rotation_violations} for $\Delta t = 5\, s$.
+However, for lower $\Delta t$ values the two models behave rather differently: RVGM is far less prone to cause violations ($P_{\gamma}^{out} \leq 0.1$ in all cases) than RPGM ($P_{\gamma}^{out} > 0.4$ in all cases).